Texaliuz/Taverns/README.md

 ![Title](.github/title.png)

-### ⛲️ Find gazebos in villages, hosting small spell libraries.
+### 🍺 Find cozy taverns in villages, have a drink, and maybe some rest.

-This is a content mod for Spell Engine.
+This is a supporting content mod for RPG Series.

-No wiki is maintained at this moment, as all the information is available in-game.